Horryportier/lua-eww/README.md

 > tldr: lua-eww is simple framework for creating your widgets using lua.
 > To be clear its not fully lua based you still have to define windows in your `eww.yuck`

+### demo
+simple demo listing your home dir with ability to open files see `/lua/widgets/tmp.lua` and delete when you get the gist of things

 ## Installation
 ```